ihatetommy/todoapp/README.md

 6. Open http://localhost:8000/ in your browser.
 7. Enjoy.

-P.S: I'm horrible at HTML and CSS; please don't judge me.
+P.S: I suck at HTML and CSS; please don't judge me.